How do we move forward in an uncertain world?

 I am driven by a love of learning and a desire to combine ideas from different disciplines and perspectives to address the societal challenges of our day.
 I develop concepts that might offer new insights on long-standing and emerging issues and work collaboratively to test them out in practice.
 This professional and personal enquiry follows my thesis that the way we conceive of, organise and deliver responses to societies’ biggest challenges are no longer fit for purpose.
 We’ve prioritised the individual over the collective, humankind over nature, efficiency over effectiveness and richer places over poorer ones.
 We’ve compounded structural and geographical inequality locally, nationally and globally.

-My career hasn’t followed that path of steadily accumulating more and more knowledge and experience about a specific issue, field or context.
+My career hasn’t followed that linear path of steadily accumulating more and more knowledge and experience about a specific issue, field or context.
 I’ve always been lucky enough to follow my instincts and develop knowledge and experience that attract my interest and found myself in spaces where I can develop and test ideas.
 My personal journey has led me to seek settings in which I can contribute to a better world by improving and redesigning systems, processes and ways of doing things; at the heart of my approach is a desire to not settle for the status quo, but to actively seek opportunities for improvement.

-This blog captures some of my learning and insights grouped under twelve categories which together represent an overview of my areas of knowledge and expertise.
 Expect musings and provocations on people, places, processes, policy, organisations and systems.
-There’s a lot here; here are a dozen articles I’m personally proud of:
+There’s a lot here; so I’ve listed below a dozen articles I’m particularly proud of:

 - On outdated public services